franchottse/refile/README.md

 ## Installation

-The repo contains two executable files, one is an installer, another one is of .EXE.
-You can download either one to use this app.
+The repo contains an executable file, which is an installer.
+A standalone .EXE file may be added later on so that you can download either one to use this app.

 <!-- HOW TO USE -->